ircgp/sgworkshop2015.somatic.CNA/README.md

 ./DO.70.TargetPerla.sh
 ```

 And run the main code.
+(It takes about half an hour.)
 ```
 ./DO.80.ReadPerla.sh
 ```